 End Polio Now

 Polio Plus is Rotary International's most ambitious and enduring campaign.
 Initiated in 1985 to mark the 40th anniversary of the United Nations, it aimed to immunise all the world's children against Polio in partnership with the World Health Authority.
 In 1985 there were 365,000 cases of polio a year, with 125 different countries being endemic.
-The wild polio virus is now only found in two countries Pakistan and Afghanistan.
+The wild polio virus is now only found in three countries, Nigeria, Pakistan and Afghanistan.
 We are within the 'Final Inch' of eradicating polio for good.
 Read more on the Polio Pages

 Designed to further international understanding and goodwill, this is the world's largest privately sponsored international scholarship program and provides for study abroad for one year, in one of the 162 countries and 35 geographical regions where Rotary clubs are located.
 Some US $320 million has been spent on 30,000 international scholarships since the program began in 1947.
 Read more on the Scholars Pages